Capitains/MyCapytain/doc/MyCapytain.classes.rst

 depending on what filtering can be offered.
 Though, any additional filter has not necessarily effects with other \
 resolvers.

-A point of history
+Historical Perspective
-******************
+**********************

 The original incentive to build resolvers was the situation with retrievers, in the context of the Nautilus \
 API and Nemo UI : Nemo took a retriever as object, which means that, based on the prototype, Nemo was retrieving \
 string objects.
 That made sense as long as Nemo was running with HTTP remote API because it was actually receiving \
 string objects which were not even (pre-)processed by the Retriever object.
 But since Nautilus was developed (a \
 fully native python CTS API), we had the situation where Nemo was parsing strings that were exported from python \
 etree objects by Nautilus which parsed strings.

 .. image:: _static/images/Resolvers.Before.svg
     :target: _static/images/Resolvers.Before.dia
     :alt: Diagram of operations before resolvers : there is duplication of processing

 Introducing Resolvers, we managed to avoid this double parsing effect in any situation : MyCapytain now provides a \
 default class to provide access to querying text no matter what kind of transactions there is behind the Python \
 object.
 At the same time, Resolvers provide a now unified system to retrieve texts independently from the retriever\
 standard type (CTS, DTS, Proprietary, etc.).

 .. image:: _static/images/Resolvers.After.svg